Assassination of Sheikh Mujibur Rahman: Revolt

 Abdul Kader Siddique later divided 17,000 soldiers into 7 fronts and waged a revolt against the military junta for 22 months.
-104 fighters were killed and hundreds were injured.
+In this, between 104 and over 400 were killed according to varying opinions, and hundreds were injured.
 Among them, the rebellion and struggle of 500 protesters including veterans of the Bangladesh Liberation War of Sherpur Sadar, Sreebardi, Jhenaigati and Nakla upazilas was most discussed.
 Kamrul Alam Khan Khasru, film actor and the guerrilla commander of Dhaka region during the Bangladesh Liberation War, was shot and hospitalized while protesting the assassination.
 After being recovered, he left the country and later returned.

 On 18 August 1976, 5 freedom fighters Javed Ali, Nikhil Dutt, Subodh Dhar, Dipal Das, Mofiz Uddin were killed in an army operation for protesting.
 The surviving youth fighter, Biswajit Nandi, was arrested and sentenced to be executed by hanging after being found guilty by a military court on 18 May 1977.
 Influenced by influential world leaders including Indira Gandhi, Biswajit received a commutation of his death sentence to life imprisonment.
 He was released in 1989.